 You will remove most internal components of an original ST-70.
-This is an opportune time to clean/polish the Nickel-plated steel chassis, as well as clean and repaint of your transformers.
+This is an opportune time to clean/polish the Nickelplated steel chassis, as well as clean and repaint of your transformers.
 If your chassis is pitted, rusty or has discolorations to the Nickel plating, this is a good time to consider replacing the chassis since you will likely remove all transformers and most all other items that attach to the chassis "while you are in there" (WYAIT- pronounced "Wyatt").
 This is entirely up to you, but if you have any doubts, we recommend you replace the chassis.
-Just look at new ST-70 builds, or our pics in this manual or on our website.
-One does not want to have a premier sounding amplifier, which does not look premier as well.
+Just look at new ST-70 builds, or some of our pics in this manual or on our website.
+One doesn't want to have a premier sounding amplifier, that doesn't look premier as well.